RadAlpaca11/MOF-canadarm-portfolio/index.md

 ## The need
 As a volunteer at the museum, I was stationed at the Space Shuttle Full Fuselage Trainer (FFT) to answer any questions museum visitors had.
+The FFT was what all the astronauts would train in before going on a mission in the space shuttle.

 One of my favorite features of the Space Shuttle is the CANADARM, not surprising since I am so interested in robotics.
+The FFT has a wooden mock-up of the CANADARM where it would be located in the payload bay.
+The arm is a wooden model, as the actual arm could not hold it's own weight in earths gravity.
 However, I noticed that museum visitors would often walk through the FFT exhibit without noticing this incredible feat of engineering.
 I wanted to change that.
 I wanted everyone to learn about the CANADARM because I think it is a fascinating part of the Space Shuttle.

 ## The approach